Needless to say, I sprinted to my bag (with tears of laughter streaming down my face) to catch it on camera.

 Turns out B1 and Doggy wanted him to play!

-Here's the tweet that graced my first ride on Gertie - I am what I like to consider 'spatially challenged'.
+I am what I like to consider 'spatially challenged'.
 I can fall over nothing.
 I fall over often.
 I once believed that I may have a vision problem and while I do have glasses now, the diagnosis has no link to my struggle to keep upright.
 And that fall I speak of in the tweet?
 It was in front of witnesses, many witnesses.
 I am officially that 'crazy foreigner' that every town seems to have.

 Today I celebrate my third month here in Japan.
 That means I am 25% through my stay here and four months away from my two week stay in New York.
 It also means that I am nine months away from seeing my family and friends in the flesh instead of via skype, facebook or emails.
 It has gone by so fast that my head could be spinning like a top.